 Peak bone mass: The highest amount of bone present in the human body, usually obtained by early adulthood.

 Pilates: A type of activity for muscles that promotes strength and flexibility.

 Post menopause: The time following menopause during which estrogen loss is the major cause of Osteoporosis in women past midlife.

 Premature menopause: Permanent menopause occurring in women younger than 45 years of age; also refers to women who have induced or surgical menopause.

-Prescription medication: An instruction from a health care professional who is licensed to provide written authorization of medications or devices to be issued by a pharmacy.
+Prescription medication: An instruction from a health care professional, who is licensed to provide written authorisation of medications or devices to be issued by a pharmacy.